 We asked food writer Signe Johansen to create a festive twist on traditional gravadlax.
-Using warming brandy, clementine gets and some wonderful spices she came up with this recipe of us.
+Using warming brandy, clementine zest and some wonderful spices she came up with this recipe of us.
 Perfect for entertaining family and friends.

 Gravadlax with citrus + spice